pypa/packaging.python.org/source/additional.rst

 Advanced Topics
 ===============

-:Page Status: Incomplete
-:Last Reviewed: 2014-11-11
+:Last Reviewed: 2014-12-24

-This section covers a variety of packaging concepts and topics that don't fit neatly into the documentation of any particular tool, and don't really belong in the :doc:`Tutorial <tutorial>` either.
-While the entries are organised into different categories, those categorisations are quite broad and flexible.
+This section covers a variety of packaging concepts and topics that don't fit neatly into the documentation of any particular tool or one of the two tutorials.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   technical
-   development
-   deployment
    extensions
+   multiple_python_versions
+   patching
+   mirrors
+   single_source_version
+   requirements
+   pip_easy_install
+   wheel_egg
    science
+   deployment
+   multi_version_install
    appveyor
-   os